 How do I identify whether what I’m going through is perimenopause?

-If you have one or more of these symptoms, alongside an erratic period, consider going to consult with a professional to see what your options are for help.
+If you have one or more of these symptoms, alongside changing periods, consider going to consult with a professional to see what your options are for help.
 The Health & Her App is available to download on the iOS App Store and the Android Play store.
 Studies have shown that logging your symptoms has been linked to proven health benefits such as symptom reduction, heightened quality of life, and better health awareness.[6]

 When Should I See a Doctor?